Greenville, Mississippi: Education

 Most of Greenville is served by the Greenville Public School District, while a small portion of the city lies in the Western Line School District.
 Greenville High School is the public high school of the Greenville district, while O'Bannon High School serves Western Line residents.

 The private schools, Washington School and Greenville Christian School, also serve the city, as well as St. Joseph Catholic School (K-12), a parochial school which is part of the Roman Catholic Diocese of Jackson.
 The diocese formerly operated Our Lady of Lourdes Elementary School, which merged into St. Joseph in 2016.

 The Greenville Higher Education Center offers non-credit community courses and credit courses from Delta State University, Mississippi Delta Community College (MDCC), and Mississippi Valley State University.
 All of Washington County is in the service area of MDCC.

 Media

 Delta Democrat Times is the daily newspaper of the town.

 Sports

 The Greenville Bucks were a minor-league baseball team in the Cotton States League from 1922 to 1955.

-The Greenville Bluesmen were an independent minor league professional baseball team from 1996–2001 in Greenville.
+The Greenville Bluesmen were an independent minor league professional baseball team from 1996 to 2001 in Greenville.

-The Mississippi Miracles, formerly the Mississippi Stingers, were an American Basketball Association franchise from 2004–2006 in Greenville.
+The Mississippi Miracles, formerly the Mississippi Stingers, were an American Basketball Association franchise from 2004 to 2006 in Greenville.

-Greenville will become host to a mega-sports complex for young athletes.